You’ve Been Accepted!

-Note: AP credits need to be submitted through College Board, 2-year and 4-year Colleges and Universities need to be sent from the Registrar/Records Office, and U.S. Armed Forces credits can be sent via DD214 Form, and/or American Council on Education (ACE) Registry Transcript.
+Note: AP and CLEP scores need to be submitted through College Board, 2-year and 4-year Colleges and Universities need to be sent from the Registrar/Records Office, and U.S. Armed Forces credits can be sent via DD-214 Form, and/or American Council on Education (ACE) Registry Transcript.

 The mission of the Academic Center for Excellence (ACE) at SUNY Niagara County Community College is to provide students with learning support services that serve as a foundation for academic success, retention, and completion of educational goals.
 The vision of ACE is to provide NCCC students with the strategies and skills needed to assist them in becoming independent learners who rely upon their strengths and abilities.

 Take advantage of a Campus Tour to view everything NCCC has to offer!